Real name: Vincent Markowski

 The book is now out of print.
 You may find a copy on amazon, eBay, or one of the used book companies.

-For many of us, the B western "talking" picture represents Maynard, Jones, McCoy, Boyd, Autry, Rogers and a few others who enjoyed relatively high production budgets and commanded impressive salaries for all, or at least some portion of their starring careers.
-Yet these noble knights of the range must be recognized as the upper echelon of their profession, for when evaluating the lowly B oater as a whole, most who galloped the running insert roads received workmanlike wages and substantially lesser glory and paychecks.
+For many of us, the B western "talking" picture represents Maynard, Jones, McCoy, Boyd, Autry, Rogers and a few others who enjoyed relatively high production budgets and fairly hefty paydays for all, or at least some portion of their starring careers.
+Yet these noble knights of the range were the upper echelon of their profession, for when evaluating the B western as a whole, many of the heroes received minor league wages doing low budget oaters.

-Apparently, Tyler also got caught up in the 'singing cowboy' craze.
-During February, 2000, I was viewing Tyler videotapes and popped LOST RANCH (Victory, 1937) into the old VCR.
-In the opening scenes, Tyler and his trail pard Howard Bryant (as Happy) are riding along ... and Tom starts singing two songs, 'Tucson Mary' and 'Home on the Range'.
-It's pretty obvious that he's lip synching the tunes.
+Apparently, Tyler also got caught up (briefly) in the 'singing cowboy' craze.
+In the opening scenes of LOST RANCH (Victory, 1937), Tyler and his trail pard Howard Bryant (as 'Happy') are riding along ... and Tom starts singing two songs, 'Tucson Mary' and 'Home on the Range'.
+And it's pretty obvious he's lip synching the tunes.
 (Les Adams ran the complete cast list off his trusty database and there wasn't anyone in that film who was considered a singer or a member of one of the many musical groups that did B westerns.
 Boyd Magers commented that Glenn Strange may have done the singing.)

-A Port Henry, New Yorker by birth, Vincent Markowski was born on August 9, 1903.
-His early life is a bit fuzzy, and there appears to be two versions of Tom's childhood and teen years:
+Tom's early life is a bit fuzzy, and there are two versions of his childhood and teen years:

-Tyler was brought to the Hamtramck area by his factory worker father when he was 15 years old (around 1918).
-The teenager went to work in a factory also, but not for long --- he ran away from home at 16 and worked his way west.
+2. Tyler was brought to the Hamtramck, Michigan area by his factory worker father circa 1920 or so.
+Tom went to work in a factory also, but not for long - he ran away from home and worked his way west.

 Sister Mary Nora, the principal at St. Florian, quickly responded.
 And she was also kind enough to check with the high school and other sources.
 Sister Mary Nora found no records indicating that 'Vincent Markowski' (or 'Vincent Marko', or any other similar name variation) attended St. Florian or Hamtramck High School.

-Calvin Castine and Lisa Bulger have also done some additional investigation into Tyler's childhood and teen years, and that info is available by clicking HERE.
+Calvin Castine and Lisa Bulger have also done some additional investigation into Tyler's childhood and teen years, and that info is available by clicking HERE and a separate window / tab will open.

 Hollywood legend is that Tom was fascinated by the flickering images on the silver screen, worked in the Pennsylvania coal fields, was a lumberjack, and even did some prize fighting ... all this as he journeyed westward to the magic of Hollywood.
 Around 1924, he arrived in sunny California and found work as a prop man and extra.
 Some bit parts followed in MGM's BEN HUR (1924) and he even portrayed a shaven-headed Indian brave in Pathe's LEATHERSTOCKING (1924).

-Caught in some financial woes, the British R-C Pictures (Robertson-Cole) and their U.S. subsidiary, Film Booking Offices (FBO), were taken over in the mid 1920s by President John F. Kennedy's father, Joe Kennedy Senior.
-Tom and scores of hopefuls lined up at the FBO portals for screen tests, and the good looking, muscular young man was singled out and put under contract for a group of western adventures with a starting salary of about $75 per week.
+Caught in some financial woes, the British R-C Pictures (Robertson-Cole) and their U.S. subsidiary, Film Booking Office (FBO), were taken over in the mid 1920s by President John F. Kennedy's father, Joe Kennedy Senior.
+Tom and scores of hopefuls lined up at the FBO portals for screen tests, and the good looking, muscular young man was put under contract for a group of western adventures with a starting salary of about $75 per week.

-Kennedy was a shrewd, profit-oriented businessman who realized the potential of the hastily made and inexpensive westerns.
+Joe Kennedy was a shrewd, profit-oriented businessman who realized the potential of the hastily made and inexpensive western.
 He already had Fred Thomson and his trusty cayuse Silver King under contract, but Thomson was demanding substantially higher production expenditures and a larger salary.
-Kennedy and little FBO couldn't (or wouldn't) knuckle in to the extravagant demands, whereby Thomson left to fail with his expensive westerns at Paramount.
-Little FBO, which was the forerunner of RKO Pictures, had Tyler as well as Bob Steele, Buzz Barton and Bob Custer.
-Tom Mix even did a few for FBO.
+Kennedy and FBO couldn't (or wouldn't) knuckle in to those extravagant demands, whereby Thomson left to fail with his expensive westerns at Paramount.

-Above - a 1926 tradepaper ad for Tyler and Frankie Darro in their silent westerns for Film Booking Office (FBO).
+Above - a 1926 tradepaper ad for Tyler and Frankie Darro in their new batch of silent oaters for Film Booking Office (FBO).

 Above and below are B&W copies of Tyler/FBO title lobby cards.